 In a tuple {stylesheet,CSSFile}, if CSSFile is specified with a path, for example, "\$TEST/styles/ categories.css", this full name is used to locate the file.
-However, if only the file name is specified, for example, categories.css, the CSS file is assumed to be located in the data directory, data_dir, of the suite.
+However, if only the file name is specified, for example, categories.css, the CSS file is assumed to be located in the data directory, data\dir, of the suite.
 The latter use is recommended, as it is portable compared to hard coding path names in the suite.

-Argument Category in the previous example can have the value (atom) sys_config (white on blue), sys_state (black on yellow), or error (white on red).
+Argument Category in the previous example can have the value (atom) sys\config (blue background), sys\state (yellow background), or error (white text on red background).

-1.8.12 Repeating Tests
+1.8.11 Repeating Tests

 You can order Common Test to repeat the tests you specify.
 You can choose to repeat tests a number of times, repeat tests for a specific period of time, or repeat tests until a particular stop time is reached.
 If repetition is controlled by time, an action for Common Test to take upon time-out can be specified.
 Either Common Test performs all tests in the current run before stopping, or it stops when the current test job is finished.
-Repetition can be activated by ct_run start flags, or tuples in the ct:run:test/l option list argument.
+Repetition can be activated by ct\run start flags, or tuples in the ct:run:test/l option list argument.
 The flags (options in parentheses) are the following:

-- -repeat N ({repeat,N}), where N is a positive integer - -duration DurTime ({duration,DurTime}), where DurTime is the duration - -until StopTime ({until,StopTime}), where StopTime is finish time
+- -repeat N ({repeat,N}), where N is a positive integer - -duration DurTime ({duration,DurTime}), where DurTime is the duration - -until StopTime ({until,StopTime}), where StopTime is finish time - -force\stop ({force\stop,true})

--force_stop ({force_stop,true})